Debt-to-Income Ratio: What It Is & How Lenders Use It

 DTI = (Total Monthly Debt Payments ÷ Gross Monthly Income) × 100

-Gross monthly income is your pre-tax income from all sources: salary, wages, bonuses, commissions, rental income, alimony, and investment income.
-Monthly debt payments include all recurring debt obligations.
+Gross monthly income is your pre-tax income from all sources: salary, wages, bonuses, commissions, rental income, alimony received, and documented investment income.
+Self-employed borrowers typically use a two-year average of net business income from tax returns.

 | Included in DTI | NOT Included in DTI |